Marisa Carnesky: Showwomen

 Carnesky and Alour were interviewed for a feature in The Guardian by Kate Wyver, who linked the show with Carnesky's teaching: "Throughout history, rare skills like [sword swallowing] have been overlooked, a fact Carnesky is attempting to counter with a new undergraduate degree in contemporary and popular performance, which champions acts that have emerged from circus and the sideshow.
 Through Showwomen and the new BA, she wants to elevate these sidelined forms of mass entertainment, "to take away the snobbery and the hierarchy from spectacle", she says."

-Showwomen toured the UK in May-June 2022, with performances at Cambridge Junction, Norwich Arts Centre, the Attenborough Centre for the Creative Arts (ACCA), Colchester Arts Centre and Jacksons Lane.
+Showwomen toured the UK in May–June 2022, with performances at Cambridge Junction, Norwich Arts Centre, the Attenborough Centre for the Creative Arts (ACCA), Colchester Arts Centre and Jacksons Lane.
+It then toured again February–May 2024, performed at The University Of Sheffield Drama studio, The Dukes, The Lowry, and at The Hippodrome as part of the Out There Arts Festival.

-Elanor Parker reviewed the show at ACCA: "Fire and whip artist Lucifire completely entrances with her whip lashing skills, each crack sending shivers down the audience’s spines.
-Sword performer Livia Kojo Alour belts out a song that fizzles with energy: a celebration of her life, and the power of saying no. Clown and chief researcher Marisa Carnesky openly admits she’ll leave the dangerous stuff to others, but ties the show together with moments of levity and reflection.
-Fancy Chance’s hair hanging is performed with such delicacy and grace, it becomes transcendental; it is as if she is a swan in human form, performing ballet in mid air....Formidable, feminist, satirical, and spectacular, this is a show which appreciates the corporeal and spiritual in tandem."
+Elanor Parker reviewed the show at ACCA: "Fire and whip artist Lucifire completely entrances with her whip lashing skills, each crack sending shivers down the audience's spines.
+Sword performer Livia Kojo Alour belts out a song that fizzles with energy: a celebration of her life, and the power of saying no. Clown and chief researcher Marisa Carnesky openly admits she'll leave the dangerous stuff to others, but ties the show together with moments of levity and reflection.
+Fancy Chance's hair hanging is performed with such delicacy and grace, it becomes transcendental; it is as if she is a swan in human form, performing ballet in mid air....Formidable, feminist, satirical, and spectacular, this is a show which appreciates the corporeal and spiritual in tandem."

 Carnesky also wrote and directed a mini documentary to accompany the live show, which can be seen on YouTube.